nguyendaithien/LSI_CONTEST_HUST/README.md

 Description: Design an up-down counter non-synchronized.
      -Synthesis with YOSYS: Use YOSYS to synthesize the Verilog source code with a standard cell library.

      -Layout Design: Design layout for the module by arranging the cells derived from the library in an optimized manner, ensuring compliance with performance and area requirements.

-     -Synthesis with YOSYS: Use YOSYS to synthesize the Verilog source code with a standard cell library.}} -Used Tools: Iverilog,YOSYS, DLayout.}}
+     -Synthesis with YOSYS: Use YOSYS to synthesize the Verilog source code with a standard cell library.
+     -Used Tools: Iverilog,YOSYS, DLayout.

 <span style="font-size: 120 px;">**Features**</span>